Special terminology used in Data Analytics

 Report

 A document describing something in an ordered way.
-In relation to data and databases, there has been a long tradition of making reports in the shape of listings of data, possibly with some calculations included, for instance sums and averages, and, as printer technologies evolved, also with charts and other illustrations of the data.
+In relation to data and databases, there has been a long tradition of making reports in the shape of listings of data, possibly with some calculations included, for instance sums and averages, and, as printer technologies evolved, also with charts and other illustrations of the data, as described in this article.

 This kind of reports have largely been replaced by dashboards and other means of getting access to the data, both in their raw form and as processed overviews and insights, but reports can still make sense at times.